Akhilg-02/Akhilg-02/README.md

    </h2>

-#### I’m a full-stack web developer and creative coder who specializes in MERN stack development.
-A passionate learner who's always willing to learn and work across technologies and domains 💡.
-I love to explore new technologies and leverage them to solve real-life problems.
+#### A full-stack web developer and creative coder specializing in MERN stack development.
+A passionate learner who is always eager to explore and work across various technologies and domains 💡.
+Driven by a love for discovering new technologies and leveraging them to solve real-life problems effectively

 - 🔭 I’m currently working as the **ReactJs Developer**
 - 👯 I’m looking to collaborate on **OpenSource Projects**